ikramhasib007/sass/README.md

 # SASS
 SASS documentary
 # Setup
-> Editor: I use sublime
+> Editor: I use sublime. you can use whatever you want
   - Plugins list:
     - SASS
     - SASS Build